XML English Abstract Print

 چکیده:

-Method: Twenty-one spastic HCP children (7-12 years old) were randomly divided into 3 groups.
+Methods: Twenty-one spastic HCP children (7-12 years old) were randomly divided into 3 groups.
 Occupational therapy (OT) was performed for the first group.
-The second group received repetitive transcranial magnetic stimulation (rTMS) treatment and the third group underwent anti-gravity treadmill (AlterG) training.
-OT and AlterG training was provided for 45min, and rTMS was applied for 20min per sessions, 3 times per week for 8 weeks.
+The second group received repetitive transcranial magnetic stimulation (rTMS) treatment, and the third group underwent anti-gravity treadmill (AlterG system) training.
+AlterG training and OT were provided for 45 minutes, and rTMS was applied for 20 minutes per session, 3 times per week for 8 weeks.
+Brain functional activity while executing passive tasks involving knee flexion/extension and ankle plantarflexion/dorsiflexion over the range of motion was quantified using functional magnetic resonance imaging (fMRI).
+Walking capacity was indexed by clinical measures.
+Clinical and fMRI evaluations were performed pre- and post-training.

 نوع مطالعه: Original | موضوع مقاله: Cognitive Neuroscience